Lizi Phippen (Admin)

-I have been attending Clevedon Meeting for nearly 3 years and am Resident Friend for Claverham Meeting House.
+I have been attending Clevedon Meeting for nearly 3 years and am Resident Friend for Claverham Meeting House in North Somerset.

 Having completed a degree in Design Photography, I worked as a freelance graphic designer and photographer.
 In 2007, after gaining classroom experience as a Teaching Assistant, I completed a PGCE at Roehampton University.